 Continue reading...

 E. E. Cummings wrote the perfect poem of love.
 It reaches right into your soul.
-My favorite line is, “I carry your heart with me (I carry it in my heart)” A heart within a heart is such a tender image.
-And then you consider the weight of the promise.
-To carry a heart inside
+My favorite line is, “I carry your heart with me (I carry it in my heart)” A heart within a heart is such a powerful metaphor.
+And then there’s the weight of the promise.
+To carry a heart inside your

 Continue reading...